lguibr/trianglengin/README.md

 So, how does the game end?

 - **The Condition:** The game is over when you **cannot legally place _any_ of the three shapes currently available in your preview slots anywhere on the grid.**
-- **The Check:** After every move (placing a shape and any resulting line clears), the game checks: "Is there at least one valid spot on the grid for Shape 1?
+- **The Check:** After every move (placing a shape and any resulting line clears), and after any potential shape refill, the game checks: "Is there at least one valid spot on the grid for Shape 1?
 OR for Shape 2?
 OR for Shape 3?"
 - **No More Moves:** If the answer is "NO" for all three shapes (meaning none of them can be placed anywhere according to the Placement Rules), then the game immediately ends.
 - **Strategy:** This means you need to be careful!
 Don't fill up the grid in a way that leaves no room for the types of shapes you might get later.
 Always try to keep options open! 🤔